 Although Windows 10 comes with Windows Defender to protect your computer and files against viruses, spyware, ransomware, and many other types of malware, a lot of people aren’t aware that Google Chrome also comes with an anti-malware tool that adds another layer of protection.

 The tool is known as Chrome Cleanup, and it’s basically an extension designed by the ESET antivirus software company.
 Chrome Cleanup works automatically, but it’s not constantly running on your device.
-Instead, it periodically scans and removes any potential unwanted or malicious software that may be injecting ads, pop-ups, or harming your device in any way.
+Instead, it periodically scans and removes any potentially unwanted or malicious software that may be injecting ads, pop-ups, or harming your device in any way.

 How to remove malware using Chrome Cleanup tool